What is an IRA Rollover?

 |10 Percent Penalty

 |Total Federal Tax and Penalties

 2 Assumes marginal federal tax rate of 25 percent: 25 percent x $25,000 less $5,000 already withheld

 4 In addition to federal taxes, you may owe state taxes depending on the law in your state.

 Options for your assets

-You have a variety of alternatives to rolling over your assets.
-What you choose will depend on your previous employer’s plan document and your specific needs.
+You have a variety of alternatives available to you with regard to the assets in your employer's plan.
+What you choose will depend on your previous employer’s plan document, your specific needs, and the advice of your tax advisor.
 The following chart describes distributions options available under current regulations.